Carol-cs/TraveLog/README.md

 - You can return to the main menu by clicking the **Back** button at the bottom right of the browse panel.

-- You can locate my visual components by looking at the logo "TraveLog" on the main menu, the icons on the buttons, and the icons on the popup windows for loading and saving.

 - You will be prompted with the option to save all travel journals to file when closing the application.
 You can refuse to save the data by selecting **No**, and you can save the data by selecting **Yes**.
 You can close the popup window to cancel closing the application.

 - You will be prompted with the option to load all travel journals from file when the application starts.
 You can refuse to load data by selecting **No** or by closing the popup window.
 You can choose to load data by clicking **Yes**.

-## Phase 4: Task 2

-A representative sample of the events that occur when the program runs:

-Tue Aug 09 17:09:55 PDT 2022\
-Added a travel journal titled "Canada's Wonderland Tour"

-Tue Aug 09 17:09:55 PDT 2022\
-Added a travel journal titled "Universal Studios Japan Tour"

-Tue Aug 09 17:10:32 PDT 2022\
-Added a travel journal titled "Niagara Falls Tour"

-Tue Aug 09 17:10:38 PDT 2022\
-Removed the travel journal titled "Universal Studios Japan Tour"

-Tue Aug 09 17:11:02 PDT 2022\
-Removed the travel journal titled "Canada's Wonderland Tour"

-## Phase 4: Task 3

-Refactoring I want to do to improve the project design:

-- I want to refactor the code to reduce coupling between the `JournalWindow` and `TravelJournal` classes.
-I want to use the `JournalCollection` class as an interface between these two classes to reduce coupling.

-- I want to split the `TraveLogAppGUI` class to improve the cohesion of my code.
-The `TraveLogAppGUI` class contains many functionalities, such as writing/reading json files, GUI parts, searching, deleting and listening to most buttons.
-I want to split this class to avoid overwhelming it.

-- There are some similar methods in the `JournalWindow` and `TraveLogAppGUI` classes.
-I want to create an abstract class for them to extend to reduce duplicate code.

-- I want to enhance the single point of control over the dimension and layout of the graphical components for easy adjustment.

-- I want to create another exception called `DuplicateTitleException` so that when a new journal is added and the title is duplicated, this exception can be thrown instead of adding an if statement to the `ui` package to handle it.